-If you deactivated the speed control without erasing the set speed from memory and your vehicle speed is above 20 mph (32 km/h) you can resume the previous set speed.
+If you deactivated the Electronic Speed Control without erasing the set speed from memory and your vehicle speed is above 20 mph (32 km/h) you can resume the previous set speed.
 To do so, push the lever upward to RESUME ACCEL and release.
 Then remove your foot from the accelerator pedal.